Best Foods to Balance Hormones Naturally During Perimenopause (Backed by Dr. Greger’s Research)

 Clinical Research: Soy and Menopause Relief

-Dr. Greger references studies showing that:
+Dr. Greger cites research showing that:

 A Natural Approach to Hormonal Balance That Works

-Add 1–2 teaspoons of ground flaxseeds daily
+Incorporate 1-2 teaspoons of ground flaxseeds each day.

-Reduce processed foods and saturated fats
+Limit processed foods and saturated fats.

 Quick Q&A